JXIong15/slide-messages-1/README.md

 ## Functionality
+* To start the app locally, `cd` into the `backend` directory
+    * Make sure you're in an Environmental Variable by running `source env/bin/activate` in the terminal
+    * Next, `cd` into the `project` directory and run `python manage.py runserver` to initiate the backend server
+* Go to the `frontend` folder and run `npm start` to initiate the ReactJS code
 * If the user is not logged in, they are promtped to.
 User can also create a login.
 * Once logged in, user is brought to their inbox containing any messages recieved
 * User can click on the left-hand navigation to bring them to various pages